ofux/Digger-Documentation/README.md

 Digger is very easy to setup.
 Just download and import it from the Asset Store. **When Unity asks you if you want to install required packages, click *Yes*.**

-From now on, Digger should be imported and **you should not have any error in the console**.
+From now on, Digger should be imported and **there should not be any error in the console**.
 There should be a new menu: *Tools > Digger*.

 ## Update